bhurlow/mirror/README.md

 - cljs should be easier to use out of the box
 - no more confusing build steps, gulp etc (have a tool wrap this)
+- no backend required if you just want to play with cljs
+- no *frontend* required if use simple html rendering